JasonCharamis/PhyloSuite/OliveTree/README.md

 # OliveTree
-Library of functions for efficient tree manipulation and beautiful visualization in R, based on ggtree, treeio, ape and phytools.
+R package for efficient tree manipulation and beautiful visualization based on ggtree, treeio and phytools.

 Contains functions for: